 Kochi Biennale Foundation is a non-profit charitable trust engaged in promoting art & culture and educational activities in India; primary amongst them the hosting of the Kochi-Muziris Biennale, an art exhibition and festival that is the largest of its kind in South Asia.
-The fourth edition of the Biennale will run from 12 December, 2018 until 29 March, 2019.
+The fifth edition of the Biennale will run from 12 December, 2020 until 10 April, 2020.

 The Foundation works throughout the year to strengthen contemporary art infrastructure and to broaden public access to art across India through a diverse range of programmes.